Victoria Hall (Ealing): Redevelopment

 On 7 April 2020 the Charity Commission released its report on the consultation about the draft Scheme.
 The report referred extensively to objections by the Friends of the Victoria Hall and blocked the hotel deal unless and until significant changes were made.

 On 22 March 2021 after further discussion with Ealing Council, the Charity Commission published a final draft of a Scheme for the Victoria Hall Trust.
 This attracted further criticism from local campaigners.

 Legal Proceedings

 The following month the Friends of the Victoria Hall lodged an appeal against the draft Scheme with the Charity Tribunal.

 The case was to be heard by the Charity Tribunal on 27 September 2022 having been delayed partly because of an intervention by Ealing Council in November 2021.

 In the event, the 27 September hearing was replaced by a two-hour Case Management Hearing to resolve procedural issues, with the substantive proceedings expected to take place later in 2022.
-In the event, on 13 December the Tribunal announced that the proceedings would take place between 20 and 22 February 2023.
+On 13 December the Tribunal announced that the proceedings would take place between 20 and 22 February 2023.

+Seven months after the hearing took place, on 21 September 2023 the Charity Tribunal published its decision.
+It partly upheld the appeal and rejected the draft Scheme.
+The court stated that it was not satisfied that the proposed rule changes adequately protected the interests of the Charity and ordered the Commission and Ealing Council to draw up a new Scheme in consultation with the appellants within 185 days of the decision.

+The Charity Commission published a draft news scheme and launched a public consultation ending on 28 April 2024.